 - responsibility for the effective implementation, monitoring and evaluation of this policy

-Role of the Executive Headteacher, Head of Acdemy and Senior Leadership Team.
+Role of the Headteacher & Senior Leadership Team.

 The Executive Headteacher, Head of Academy and the Senior Leadership Team will: